 UK Research and Innovation (UKRI) Funding Assurance Programme

 The UKRI Assurance unit undertakes an annual programme of institutional visits on behalf of the Research Councils to provide assurance relating to the regularity, probity and accountability of funds provided.
-The last visit to Imperial was undertaken in January 2020.
+The last visit to Imperial was undertaken in early 2024.

 Visit the UKRI Assurance Programme webpage for further information.